poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/software_i_use.markdown

 ## DEs vs WMs
 Even though I use i3 myself I believe that tiling window managers are hugely overrated for most people's use-cases (It doesn't mean they aren't good!
+Or even that they aren't fun to use.
 Just that their value is overestimated.) and they only use them because either their favourite internet celebrity uses them or their friend group does so.
-The reason I use i3 is because I want to have an easily configurable setup, where you have everything in one file you can copy around.
+The reason I it is because I want to have an easily configurable setup, where you have everything in one file you can copy around.
 I don't think there's much speed to be gained from switching windows a little faster.
 I can't think of a case where I have more than 3 windows open (Emacs, Firefox and Ghidra) that I want to swap around at the same time.
 "Alt-tabbing" is more than enough for this.
 I guess I use Emacs as my terminal multiplexer and if somebody doesn't want to use tmux then using a tiling window manager might be helpful.

 ## Programming languages
 My two main programming languages are Python and Rust.
-Like I stated above in the Emacs section Python is my goto language for anything where dynamic typing is king.
+Like I stated above in the Emacs section, Python is my goto language for anything where dynamic typing is king.
 Why not a Lisp?
 Lisps tend to be a little dead and realistically in the modern world, where [programming stopped being like magic and started being more like